Simple Ideas for Spring Nature Study [FREE Book List and Unit Study]

 Adding stories about spring to your homeschool

 Grab a big basket (or two) from the thrift store and fill them to the brim with the sweetest spring stories.
 In the spring I love grabbing a quilt and our book basket and heading outside under a shady tree to read.
 It makes it even more fun if you bring fresh lemonade for the kids to sip while they listen.
-To fill our baskets, I refer to the book list each week in Treehouse Nature Study: Spring and gather books related to the spring nature theme we are studying.
+To fill our baskets, I refer to the book list each week in Treehouse Nature Study: Spring, Primary Years, and gather books related to the spring nature theme we are studying.
 Each week focuses on one nature theme such as insects, rainbows, and snakes and includes a book list of fiction, non-fiction, and reference selections about the theme.
 Along with those books, I have discovered many wonderful books that I have purchased and pull out in the spring.
 I have gathered 20 of my favorite picture books for the spring months for you.

 FREE DOWNLOAD: Sweet Spring Picture Book List